Campground Entrance

 Directions

-From Highway 99 turn east on J22.
-Travel on J22 through California Hot Springs to the T intersection and turn left on M50.
-Travel on M50 for 10 miles.
-Turn left at M107 and travel approximately 4 more miles to the campground entrance on the right.
+From Highway 99, turn east on J22.
+Travel through California Hot Springs to the T-intersection and turn left on M50.
+Continue on M50 for 10 miles, then turn left at M107 and travel approximately 4 more miles to the campground entrance on the right.

 Amenities